 Step 3: Turn off your vehicle.
 You don’t want to keep your car running if it is having a maintenance issue or overheating.
 Turn off the car but remain inside until help arrives.

 If it is unsafe to remain inside the vehicle (such as if your car has caught fire), move yourself and any passengers to a safe place away from the road and the vehicle while you call for help.
+If you have road flares and they would be appropriate to use, place them at this point.

 Step 1: Call 911 in an emergency.
 If your car breakdown is putting you or others in danger, then it is important to contact emergency services.
 Call 911 to get help quickly.